DeSantis and Haley call each other liars in last GOP debate before Iowa caucuses

 The alleged opposition to a border wall stems from Haley's 2015 remarks at a National Press Club luncheon saying "because a wall is not going to do it."

-Haley, however, goes on to say during the remarks, "You've got to have commitment of ground troops, equipment, money, all of that to bring it together."
+Haley, however, went on to say during the remarks, "You've got to have commitment of ground troops, equipment, money, all of that to bring it together."

-Throughout her recent campaign stops, Haley has been adamant about calling for a wider approach to stopping illegal immigration, such as adding ground troops and technology.
+Throughout her recent campaign stops, Haley has been adamant about calling for a broader approach to stopping illegal immigration, such as adding ground troops and technology.

 Completing the southern border wall has been a big part of DeSantis' pitch that he would be more effective in implementing ideas from Trump's 2016 campaign that he has said repeatedly Trump did not complete.